FreeRADIUS vs Managed RADIUS for Small ISPs

 ISPAgents approach

-ISPAgents should support existing FreeRADIUS, managed RADIUS, MikroTik direct control, and custom agents.
-That gives the operator a practical path based on the network they have today, not an idealized network they may never get time to build.
+ISPAgents should support existing FreeRADIUS, managed RADIUS, MikroTik direct control, and custom agents as separate validated paths.
+Managed RADIUS early access is the main cloud-operated path; RouterOS Local PPP/PPPoE is a beta delivery mode only for tenants that want local RouterOS PPP instead of RADIUS.
+That gives the operator a practical rollout based on the network they have today, not an idealized network they may never get time to build.